 Saving search queries in the CMDB Dashboard UI

 Create a search query, save the query as a personal or global query, edit the query, and use the saved queries to search for CIs in BMC CMDB.
 Saving the search query enables you to reuse the query and also share the queries with other users.

-For more information, see Saving and sharing search queries.
+For more information, see Creating, saving, and sharing search queries.

 Enhancements to Common Data Model

 Moved the isVirtual attribute to BMC_BaseElement class from BMC_System, BMC_SystemComponent, and BMC_Collection classes.
 You can use this attribute to enable any device (CI) to be represented logically rather than as a physical entity.

 - Added the Pillar attribute to

 BMC_ElementLocationclass that helps include granularity while defining the location of a CI.
 In earlier versions of CMDB, you could add details regarding floor, row, rack, and shelf to the location relationship of a CI.
 However, because most floor plans often reference the Pillar attribute for locations, there was no way to store this information.
 You can use the Pillar attribute in the

 BMC_ElementLocationclass to define the location of a CI.